GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

 Then, we customize a *coupling solver* between these single-physics solvers as an additional solver.
 This approach allows for generality and flexibility in constructing multi-physics solvers.
-The order of specifying these solvers is not restricted in GEOSX.
+The order in which solvers are specified is not important in GEOSX.
-Note that end-users should give each single-physics solver a meaningful and distinct name, as GEOSX will recognize these single-physics solvers based on their customized names and create user-expected coupling.
+Note that end-users should give each single-physics solver a meaningful and distinct name, as GEOSX will recognize these single-physics solvers based on their customized names to create the expected couplings.

 As demonstrated in this example, to setup a poromechanical coupling, we need to define three different solvers in the XML file: